A lorry driver has been jailed after he accelerated into stationary traffic on a busy motorway after apparently falling asleep at the wheel.

 “Although she has made a physical recovery, she now feels unable to drive on the motorway.

 “Wlazlo was clearly not paying attention and indeed was accelerating into stationary traffic at the time of impact.
-It shows just how important it is to keep fully focussed on the road and surrounding conditions, and to always abide by the speed limit as displayed on gantry signs.
+It shows just how important it is to keep fully focused on the road and surrounding conditions, and to always abide by the speed limit as displayed on gantry signs.
 If the speed he had been travelling had been any higher, this collision would likely have had fatal consequences.”